Our aim & Focus

-Alan qualified as a solicitor twenty years ago.
+Alan qualified as a solicitor twenty seven years ago.
 However his primary degree is in Business Studies (TCD) and he uses the combination of business knowledge with his legal training and experience to good effect in dealing with commercial matters.
 Alan spent eight years working with two of Ireland’s largest firms gaining valuable and specialised experience in a wide range of practice disciplines and in 1998 decided to establish his own practice Kirwan & Company providing specialist service to SMEs in all aspects of the legal and business environment.
 Alan has written articles for trade magazines and other more widely read publications.

 His areas of specialisation include company law, commercial agreements and contracts including share purchase and sale agreements, as well as asset purchase and sale agreements, shareholders agreements, commercial property and asset backed finance arrangements.
 Alan also has a speciality in the intricacies of Irish licensing laws having acted for many publicans, restaurateurs and night club owners throughout his career.

 Outside the office Alan is a keen sports follower, and spends as much time as he can in the summer racing a boat in Dublin Bay.